 Nam Song River is the place where you come across the famous tubing with tourists sitting inside the large inner tubes floating down the river.
 The Tham Poukham Cave is well-known for “Blue Lagoon”, where you can enjoy a lazy day without disturbance.
 Or you can start a journey to discover Tham Norn – the biggest cave in Vang Vieng.

-If time permits, stopping by the local market to gain an insight into daily activities of Laotian in the countryside.
+If time permits, stop by the local market to gain an insight into daily activities of Laotians in the countryside.

-If you still wonder if it was far to travel to Laos, continue to read our guide How to read Laos from India to learn more!
+You can fully understand the country by using our list of the top things to do in Laos.
+If you still wonder if it was far to travel to Laos, continue to read our guide How to reach Laos from India to learn more!